Early Childhood Development

 Five days a week, hundreds of older people are provided transport to and from Ikamva Labantu’s Senior Clubs where they access a range of activities addressing health, nutrition, and cognitive stimulation.
 Importantly, they are able to be among their peers in a social environment, away from the stress and isolation of their homes.
 Ikamva Labantu senior members also have access to health and psychosocial support that the field workers provide.

 For an older person who is bedridden and alone, accessing help can be nearly impossible.

-Ikamva Labantu’s home-based model provides an essential safety net to support both frail older persons and their caregivers.
-The fieldworkers walk door-to-door throughout Cape Town’s townships, searching for senior citizens in need of support.
+Ikamva Labantu’s home-based model provides an essential safety net to support both frail older people and their caregivers.
+The fieldworkers walk door-to-door throughout Cape Town’s townships, searching for older people in need of support.
 These fieldworkers are called Umelwanes, which means ‘neighbourhood friend’ in isiXhosa.

-Crucially, Umelwanes offer emotional support for older persons and educate them about their rights.
-This has given some seniors the confidence to speak out about any abuse or injustice that they are facing.
+Crucially, Umelwanes offer emotional support for older people and educate them about their rights.
+This has given some older people the confidence to speak out about any abuse or injustice that they are facing.